 Onsite Delivery: This course is also available for onsite delivery.
 Contact us on 0300 330 7777 or email@example.comEvents Calendar

-Rachael has worked in the voluntary and statutory sector since 2000.
+Rachael has over 12 years’ experience in the voluntary and statutory sector.
 She started her career in Australia working in children’s homes in Melbourne in her gap year.
 On returning to the UK Rachael worked for Action for Children working in the Leaving Care team in Lowestoft.
 Rachael then worked for GFS Platform as their Sexual Health Coordinator.
 This involved setting up a volunteer programme, delivering SRE in both formal and informal settings and opening school based health clinics.
 Whilst working at both AFC and GFS platform Rachael was involved in the set-up and running of a local charity in Suffolk for young people.
 Rachael then moved to London to manage Brook’s national helpline Ask Brook, which she did for five years.

 Rachael has a BSc Hons in Health Sciences and Sociology and an Advanced Diploma in Nutrition and Weight Management.
 In her current role with Helplines Partnership, Rachael is using her considerable experience within the helpline and voluntary sector to support helpline services in development, training and achieving the Helplines Standard accreditation.